 - Investing estate funds inappropriately

-For complex estates — those with significant inheritance tax, business assets, overseas property, or any dispute about the will — executor insurance is worth considering, and taking professional advice before making key decisions can protect you from personal exposure.
-If a beneficiary or family member is considering challenging the will, our guide on contesting a will explains the legal grounds, time limits, and process.
+For complex estates – significant inheritance tax, business assets, overseas property, ongoing trusts, or any dispute about the will – executor insurance is worth considering, and taking professional advice before key decisions can protect you from personal exposure.

 There is no hard deadline for completing estate administration, but there is an important protection known as the executor’s year.

 This does not mean you must wait 12 months.
 Many straightforward estates are administered and distributed within six to nine months.
 The executor’s year is a protection, not a requirement.
-Once the year has passed, beneficiaries can begin to press for distribution, and if there is unreasonable delay, they may apply to the court.
+Once the year has passed, beneficiaries can begin to press for distribution, and if there is unreasonable delay they may apply to the court.

 In practice, the limiting factor is usually the probate timeline rather than the executor’s willingness to act.
 For current estimates of how long probate takes, see our guide to probate timelines.

-Can an executor be paid?
+Can you be paid?

-A lay executor — a family member or friend acting without professional expertise — has no automatic right to payment for their time.
+A lay executor – a family member or friend acting without professional expertise – has no automatic right to payment for their time.
 Unless the will contains a specific charging clause authorising payment, a lay executor is expected to administer the estate for free.
-They can, however, recover reasonable out-of-pocket expenses from the estate: travel costs, phone calls, postage, probate application fees.
+They can recover reasonable out-of-pocket expenses from the estate: travel costs, phone calls, postage, probate application fees.

 If you are a professional who has been named as executor without a charging clause, take advice before assuming you can recover costs.